hercules-ci/flake-parts/README.md

 _Core of a distributed framework for writing Nix Flakes._

 `flake-parts` provides the options that represent standard flake attributes and establishes a way of working with `system`.
 Opinionated features are provided by an ecosystem of modules that you can import.

+`flake-parts` _itself_ has the goal to be a minimal mirror of the Nix flake schema.
+Used by itself, it is very lightweight.

 # Why Modules?